-Perry County Memorial Hospital EMS offers the highest quality emergency medical services.
+Perry County Memorial Hospital Ambulance Service offers the highest quality emergency medical services.

 Perry County Memorial Hospital began management and operation of this division in 1975, providing service to Perryville and the entire Perry County area.

 PCMH Ambulance Service operates a fleet of four ambulances and has two fully staffed ambulances ready 24 hours a day.
 PCMH Ambulance Service employs highly trained Paramedics and Emergency Medical Technicians with advanced skills in trauma, cardiac and pediatric care.

 Responding to more than 2,000 requests for emergency service per year, Perry County Memorial Hospital's highly trained Ambulance staff is prepared to administer emergency health care due to intensive and innovative training programs and state-of-the-art equipment.